quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 Some example situations for each of the trigger categories include:

-- internal_error: not initialized, out of memory
+- `internal_error`: not initialized, out of memory
-- rejected: limits reached, DDoS protection, unwilling to track more paths, duplicate packet
+- `rejected`: limits reached, DDoS protection, unwilling to track more paths, duplicate packet
-- unsupported: unknown or unsupported version.
+- `unsupported`: unknown or unsupported version.
 See also {{handling-unknown-connections}}.
-- invalid: packet parsing or validation error
+- `invalid`: packet parsing or validation error
-- duplicate: duplicate packet
+- `duplicate`: duplicate packet
-- connection_unknown: packet does not relate to a known connection or Connection ID
+- `connection_unknown`: packet does not relate to a known connection or Connection ID
-- decryption_failure: decryption key was unavailable, decryption failed
+- `decryption_failure`: decryption key was unavailable, decryption failed
-- general: situations not clearly covered in the other categories
+- `general`: situations not clearly covered in the other categories

-For more details on "datagram_id", see {{quic-datagramssent}}.
+For more details on `datagram_id`, see {{quic-datagramssent}}.

 ## packet_buffered {#quic-packetbuffered}
 Importance: Base

-This event is emitted when a packet is buffered because it cannot be processed yet.
-Typically, this is because the packet cannot be parsed yet, and thus only the full packet contents can be logged when it was parsed in a packet_received event.
+The `packet_buffered` event is emitted when a packet is buffered because it cannot be processed yet.
+Typically, this is because the packet cannot be parsed yet, and thus only the full packet contents can be logged when it was parsed in a `packet_received` event.

 Definition: